canjs/can-reflect-dependencies/doc/add-mutated-by.md

 canReflectDeps.addMutatedBy(two, one);
 ```

-The previous example uses a shorthand to register a value dependency, it's also
+The previous example uses a shorthand to register a value dependency.

-possible to register `keyDependencies` by passing a dependency record object instead.
+It's also possible to register `keyDependencies` by passing a dependency record

-Let's build upon the previous example by creating a [simple map](can-simple-map.html)
+object instead.
+Let's build upon the previous example by creating a [can-simple-map simple map]
 instance that sets `two`'s value when its `age` property changes:

 ```js